Back to Learn

 Mechoulam called this the entourage effect, and it changed how we understand cannabis forever.

 For decades, the entourage effect remained somewhat theoretical - supported by patient experiences and laboratory studies, but lacking the gold standard of human clinical trials.
-That changed in 2024.
+That began to change in 2024.

 Dr. Raphael Mechoulam's 1998 discovery revolutionized our understanding of cannabis